auth0-samples/auth0-angularjs-samples/05-Token-Renewal/README.md

 # Auth0 AngularJS Token Renewal

-This sample demonstrates how to silently renew `access_token`s in an AngularJS application with Auth0.
+This sample demonstrates how to renew `access_token`s in an AngularJS application with Auth0.

 ## Getting Started

-Create a new API in the [APIs section](https://manage.auth0.com/#/apis) and provide an identifier for it.

 Clone the repo or download it from the AngularJS quickstart page in Auth0's documentation.